 📅 When to Replace Your Smoke Alarm Battery

+Experts recommend changing the battery in your First Alert Smoke Alarm at least once a year or whenever you hear a low-battery chirp.
 Timing is key to keeping your alarm reliable.
 Replace your First Alert smoke alarm battery in these situations:

 - Every 6–12 months, depending on battery type